The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 - Current BCI/FBI check (taken within the last year)

-Candidates for degrees outside the College of Education are enrolled in the college awarding the particular degree, however these students must meet the above requirements and be admitted to Teacher Education in order to enter the junior and senior level courses offered in the College of Education leading to teaching licensure.
+Candidates for degrees outside of the Department of Teacher Education and Leadership Studies (Music and Art) are enrolled in the college awarding the particular degree, however these students must meet the above requirements and be admitted to upper division in Department of Teacher Education and Leadership Studies (TELS) in order to enter the junior and senior level courses leading to a teaching license.

 Students should meet the requirements for admission to teacher education by the end of their sophomore year.
 Later qualification does not justify waiving any course prerequisites or planned sequences, and usually results in prolonging the period of study beyond the usual four years.